AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_web.md

     // Occurs when a user joins a chat group. case 'join':
       break;
-    // Occurs when the chat group owner destroys the chat group. case 'deleteGroupChat':
+    // Occurs when the chat group owner disbands the chat group. case 'deleteGroupChat':
       break;
     default: